Set Prediction without Imposing Structure as Conditional Density Estimation: Experiments

 \subsection{Object Set Prediction on CLEVR}

 In terms of set prediction, object detection tasks the model with learning to predict the set of object locations in an image.
-Following previous set prediction literature \citep{zhang2019deep, kosiorek2020conditional}, we benchmark our method on the CLEVR dataset.
+Following the previous set prediction literature \citep{zhang2019deep, kosiorek2020conditional}, we benchmark our method on the CLEVR dataset.
 While our specific contribution addresses stochastic and underdefined set prediction problems, our method is in principle not limited to those cases.
 We adopt the same neural network architecture, hyper-parameters and padding scheme as \citet{zhang2019deep}, to facilitate a fair comparison.
+The padding scheme is the same as in the previous experiment.
 The Relation Network \citep{santoro2017simple} in combination with FSPool \citep{zhang2019fspool} takes on the role of the set encoder for $E_\text{SE}$, described in \Eqref{eq:set encoder energy}.
 We compare against different variations of Chamfer and Hungarian loss based training.
+Our approach is evaluated based on a single prediction per image.

-\paragraph{Results} Performance, as seen in \autoref{tab:clevr}, is measured in average precision (AP) for multiple intersection-over-union (IoU) thresholds.
+\paragraph{Results} Performance, as seen in \autoref{tab:clevr}, is measured in average precision (AP) for various intersection-over-union (IoU) thresholds.
 Similar to the previous experiments, we observe a large discrepancy between training with Chamfer and Hungarian loss.
 While the Chamfer loss based training generally outperforms the Hungarian loss for set auto-encoding, the reverse appears to be true for object detection.
 In comparison, our approach performs consistently on both tasks for all metrics, indicating suitability for general set prediction tasks, beyond multi-modal problems.